ysndr/blog/src/posts/guides/nix-shells.md

 As the functions of `nix-shell DERIVATION` and `nix-shell -p DERIVATION` were separated, the new tools come with new clearer semantics.

-The generic `nix-shell --run` function is now `nix shell -c`.
+The generic `nix-shell \--run` function is now `nix shell -c`.
 Given an installable, nix allows to run any command in an environment where the installable is present.
 Note that this command is run in a non-interactive shell.
 The shell is dropped as the command ends.

 :::{.info}
 The above example using the new command would look like this:

 ```
-$ nix shell -c nixpkgs#asciidoc -c asciidoc
+$ nix shell nixpkgs#asciidoc -c asciidoc
 ```
 :::

 ### `nix run`

 Yet, `nix shell -c` will still require to type the name of the executed program.
-As for most programs this command is the same as the derivation name e.g. `nix shell -c nixpkgs#asciidoc -c asciidoc` another command was introduced named `nix run`.
+As for most programs this command is the same as the derivation name e.g. `nix shell nixpkgs#asciidoc -c asciidoc` another command was introduced named `nix run`.
 With `nix run` the previous command can be run as `nix run nixpkgs#asciidoc`.

 Naturally, the functionality of `nix run` goes further and as is the case for many other new commands mainly concerns flakes.
 Next to `packages`, `nixosModules` and others, flakes can now also define `apps`.
 Written as records with two fields -`type` (currently, necessarily `app`) and `program` (an executable path) - these apps can be run directly using `nix run`.